nologic/blog/_posts/2016-08-23-lost-touch.md

 Last thing about these mach messages.
 Services like the touch server will start listing ports which clients could look up via [bootstrap_lookup](http://opensource.apple.com//source/launchd/launchd-328/launchd/src/libbootstrap.c) function calls.
 They work similar to DNS where the client specifies a name and receives a numeric port value.
 The touch library specifically uses the `CFMessagePort` abstraction for IPC which is explained very nicely in the [Interprocess communication on iOS with Mach messages](http://ddeville.me/2015/02/interprocess-communication-on-ios-with-mach-messages) blog post by Damien DeVille.
 The libsimulatetouch client library uses the `CFMessagePortSendRequest` function to send messages to the server side.

 ## Sniffing the IPC
 The problem we are trying solve is the mystery of why touch events have been disappearing.
 My first intuition was that perhaps these port messages were not getting to the server for some reason.
-So, I've decided to sniff them in the same way that I would with network traffic.
-After much googling, I found almost nothing for sniffing mach messages except for an old blog about [mach_shark](http://blog.wuntee.sexy/CVE-2015-3795) which unfortunately was not released (and, on the last check the blog site was down -- here's a [web archive link](http://web.archive.org/web/20160413172707/http://blog.wuntee.sexy/CVE-2015-3795/)).
+Probably not because the kernel was messing up.
+But, likely because either the client wasn't sending the messages or the server wasn't processing them.
+So, I've decided to sniff the messages in the same way that I would with network traffic.
+After much googling, I found almost nothing for sniffing mach messages except for an old blog post about [mach_shark](http://blog.wuntee.sexy/CVE-2015-3795) which unfortunately was not released (and, on the last check the blog site was down -- here's a [web archive link](http://web.archive.org/web/20160413172707/http://blog.wuntee.sexy/CVE-2015-3795/)).

 ### What are we looking for?
-The messages that sent to a port by name `kr.iolate.simulatetouch`.
-These messages are very simple this following structure:
+What I'm looking for are the the messages that are sent to a port by name `kr.iolate.simulatetouch`.
+These messages have the following structure:

 ```C
 typedef enum {  // sent as part of the 'type' field below